lifeisstillgood/softwaremind/ideafunnell.rst

 focus on the process, so the outcomes eventually fall our way - it's a process of building a house advantage

 software enables us to more consistently run the process (think software in finance) and increase our throughout this increasing chances of total number of heads

+brexit and regulatory alignment there is a presumption that regulatory distinctiveness is beneficial - that we would offer something special

+it's hard to imagine what - we all want iphones and advanced composite materials or biotech medicine - and the benefits of common open protocols in those areas are manifest, and the obvious adavantages of being a new different  one are minimal